 Bread wheat (Triticum aestivum) plays a prominent role in lectin-induced adverse effects, due to the fact that it is a relatively new form of wheat and contains wheat germ agglutinin (WGA) – a particularly resilient and problematic lectin, which is not eliminated through sprouting and is found in higher concentrations in whole wheat.

 The prevalence of wheat and gluten, found in a multitude of processed foods and products ranging from soy sauce, beer, salad dressing, ketchup, ice cream, imitation meats, stock cubes etc. has led to an increase of the population developing gluten intolerance or coeliac disease (for those genetically predisposed).

 Gliadin is the primary immunotoxic protein found in wheat gluten and is among the most damaging to your health.
 Gliadin is capable of increasing the production of the intestinal protein zonulin, which in turn opens up gaps in the normally tight junctions between intestinal cells (enterocytes).

 * New research shows that gliadin increases intestinal permeability in both those with, or without celiac disease.

-Leaky gut can cause digestive symptoms such as bloating, gas and abdominal cramps, but it can also cause or contribute to many others symptoms, such as fatigue, skin rashes, joint pain, allergies, autism and more.
+Leaky gut can cause digestive symptoms such as bloating, gas and abdominal cramps, and other symptoms, such as chronic fatigue, skin rashes, joint pain, allergies, autism and more.

-It's a vicious cycle, once your digestive tract has been damaged, it allows various gut contents to flood into your bloodstream where they wreak havoc on your health.
+It's a vicious cycle, once your digestive tract has been impaired, this allows various gut contents to flood into your bloodstream where they can wreak havoc on your health.

 Celiac disease is an autoimmune condition affecting 1 in every 100 people in the UK.
 Gluten protein triggers an immune response where inflammatory cells attack the villi (tiny finger-shaped tissue) that line the small intestines which promotes nutrient absorption from digested food resulting in malabsorption.